VISION: The vision of the Indian Valley Public Library is to inspire lifelong learning for all.

 Your contributions - always welcome!

 The Indian Valley Public Library is part of The Pennsylvania Library Association’s 21st Century Literacies Initiative, PA Forward.

-It is the job of Indian Valley Public Library to provide resources and programs to promote these five literacies – you’ll be seeing signage in the library as well as on our promotional material highlighting one of the five literacies.
-This doesn’t change what we do, it gives us resources to connect with and support from our state association to provide our community with the tools they need to become successful citizens of Pennsylvania.
+It is the job of Indian Valley Public Library to provide resources and programs to promote these five literacies.
+You will be seeing signage in the library as well as on our promotional material highlighting one of the five literacies.
+This does not change what we do.
+It gives us resources to connect with and get support from our state association to provide our community with the tools they need to become successful citizens of Pennsylvania.